- HOW IT WORKS

 Cusco is one of the most beautiful towns in Latin America and was declared a World Heritage Site by UNESCO in 1983.
 It is the only place where you can access the famous Machu Picchu and you can be sure that your trip will be one of the most unforgettable travel experiences of your life.
 The town is a unique blend of ancient cultural traditions, colonial architecture, and a modern vibrant buzz.

 At Peru Hop we can confirm: everything that you have ever heard about Machu Picchu is true.
 This place is simply magnificent and the fact that this marvel of Inca engineering is listed as one of the World’s Wonders is no surprise.
-Machu Picchu is the most seeked out tourist site in the world.
-Therefore, the entry to Machu Picchu has been recently limited to ensure its protection and preservation.
+Machu Picchu is the most sought-after tourist site in the world.
+Therefore, tickets to Machu Picchu have been recently limited to ensure its protection and preservation.

 Sacred Valley is a unique gem of Peru, nestled between Cusco and Machu Picchu.
 There is so much to see here, and we can guarantee you will fall in love with the place and its people.
 Experience the salt flats of Maras and get lost in beautiful landscapes of Moray and Urubamba where the life of the villages remain to be rooted in their ancient traditions to this day.